DigitalDenCloud/serverless-web-application-backend/README.md

 I broke my monolithic function into two single-purposed functions by reconfiguring the Hello World Function deployed by SAM CLI.
 I created a get-function for getting values out of the database, and a put-function for putting items into my database.
 I then updated the python scripts for each function:

-#### Get-Function:
+#### Single-Purposed-Function
 ---

-This script now only queries the table to retrieve the current visitor count.
+This script for the get-function queries the table to retrieve the current visitor count:

 ```python
 import boto3